Weak Markov Processes as Linear Systems: Representations of Structure Maps

 A {\it representation of the structure maps} $(A,B,C,D)$, where $D: \qU \rightarrow \qY$, is given by representations of $(A,B)$ as an input pair and $(A,C)$ as an output pair as above with the same process $(\qH, V, \fh)$ such that $D = j^*_0 P_{\qY_0} |_{\qU_0} i_0$. \end{Definition}

-In the following we shall often suppress the isometries $i_0$ and $j_0$ and treat them as identifications whenever this simplifies the notation.
-Note that a represented input space $\qU_0$ is always wandering because by definition it is a subspace of the wandering subspace $\qE$, see Proposition \ref{prop:wandering}.
-An interesting example for a represented output space is
+In the following we often suppress the isometries $i_0$ and $j_0$ and treat them as identifications whenever this simplifies the notation.
+Note that a represented input space $\,\qU_0$ is always wandering because by definition it is a subspace of the wandering subspace $\qE$, see Proposition \ref{prop:wandering}.
+A represented output space is in general not wandering; if it is we call it a wandering output space.
+An interesting example for a wandering output space is

-which is the wandering subspace arising from the Wold decomposition of the row isometry $V$, see \cite{Po89a}.
+Indeed, this is the wandering subspace arising from the Wold decomposition of the row isometry $V$, see \cite{Po89a}.